 What YOU Will Need To Do:

-- Sign in and out whenever you visit the Academic Success Center so that we can track student usage.
+- Sign in and out whenever you visit the Learning Center so that we can track student usage.

 - Bring your class syllabus, class notes, class texts, and specific assignment.